erjank/teaching/biblio.md

 *   <a id="mueller-note-taking">[Mueller2014]</a> Pam A. Mueller and Daniel M. Oppenheimer: "The Pen Is Mightier Than the Keyboard." _Psychological Science_, 25(6), 2014, 10.1177/0956797614524581. _Presents evidence that taking notes by hand is more effective than taking notes on a laptop._

+*   <a id="muller-videos">[Muller2011]</a> Derek Muller: "Khan Academy and the Effectiveness of Science Videos".  <https://fnoschese.wordpress.com/2011/03/17/khan-academy-and-the-effectiveness-of-science-videos/>, viewed April 2017.  _A hard look at how and whether educational video works._

+*   <a id="live-coding-bad">[Nederbragt2016a]</a> Lex Nederbragt: "A Video Introduction to Live Coding Part 1". <https://youtu.be/bXxBeNkKmJE>, viewed April 2017. _How not to use live coding when teaching._

+*   <a id="live-coding-good">[Nederbragt2016b]</a> Lex Nederbragt: "A Video Introduction to Live Coding Part 2". <https://youtu.be/SkPmwe_WjeY>, viewed April 2017. _How to use live coding effectively as a teaching technique._

 *   <a id="orndorff-note-taking">[Orndorff2015]</a> Harold N. Orndorff III: "Collaborative Note-Taking: The Impact of Cloud Computing on Classroom Performance." _International Journal of Teaching and Learning in Higher Education_, 27(3), 2015. _Presents a study showing that collaborative note-taking improves grades and learning outcomes._

 *   <a id="patitsas-cs-grades">[Patitsas2016]</a> Elizabeth Patitsas, Jesse Berlin, Michelle Craig, and Steve Easterbrook: "Evidence That Computer Science Grades Are Not Bimodal." _Proc.
 2016 ACM Conference on International Computing Education Research_, 2016, 10.1145/2960310.2960312. _Presents a statistical analysis and an experiment which jointly show that grades in computing classes are not bimodal–i.e., there is no geek gene._